HendrikPfaff/Value-Iteration/readme.md

 ## Introduction
 This Project aims to achieve three objectives:
-* Implementing the Value Iteration algorithm for a two dimensional gridworld in python.
+* Implementing the Value Iteration algorithm for a two dimensional gridworld (based on [Mohammad Ashrafs work](https://towardsdatascience.com/reinforcement-learning-demystified-solving-mdps-with-dynamic-programming-b52c8093c919)) in python.
 * Finding the optimal value function (_V*_) and policy (_pi*_).
 * Observe and visualize the learning process.